Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-The HubSpot Marketing software isn't for everyone.
+HubSpot software isn't for everyone.
 Maybe you signed your contract with dreams of big things.
 You were sold on the overall inbound methodology, but needed software to help you accomplish your goals.

 But...you purchase the software and the needle just didn't move like you expected it to.
-Yes, that sucks and now you're ready to abandon your strategy all together.
+Yes, that sucks, and now you're ready to abandon your strategy altogether.

 You'll likely have to wait it out until the official end of your contract, but this will ensure that you're not automatically renewed for another year.
 You can try and fight it, but you probably won't get very far.